CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 # Character Creation

-This document is introduces is a step by step walk through of how to build a character.
+This document introduces a step by step walk through of how to build a character.

 ## Step 0: Javk Wick's character creation house rules (Optional)

 Howdy all, this is Javk Wick.
-Here are some house rules that for character creation that I implement almost all of my campaigns, especially with brand new players.
+Here are some house rules for character creation that I implement almost all of my campaigns, especially with brand new players.
 They have served me very well and I'd highly encourage you to use them to avoid an some common pitfalls.

 ### Player Characters can't start evil